Book Review: What Your Financial Advisor Isn't Telling You

 Liz Davidson founded Financial Finesse, a leading provider of unbiased workplace financial wellness programs, with a mission to give everyone access to financial education.
 As a pioneer in the unbiased financial wellness movement, she has written a start-to-finish guide on how to achieve total financial wellness for yourself and your family.

 What Your Financial Advisor Isn’t Telling You: The 10 Essential Truths You Need to Know About Your Money is a practical guide to gain a better understanding of how to best manage your money.
-The book is a refreshing look at ways to take control of personal finances without being overwhelmed by financial jargon or an occasionally difficult to navigate financial services industry.
+The book is a refreshing look at ways to take control of personal finances without being overwhelmed by financial jargon or an occasionally difficult to navigate the financial services industry.

 Despite the provocative title, Liz Davidson values the advice and guidance of financial advisors who operate in the best interests of their clients.
 However, as she points out in her book What Your Financial Advisor Isn’t Telling You: The 10 Essential Truths You Need to Know About Your Money each one of us holds the keys to our own financial success.